mariusmg/microruntime/README.md

 - a simple option type for C# ( inspired from F#)

-Download :

-Grab it directly from nuget
+Install from nuget :

-##Install-Package Microruntime
+##Install-Package MicroRuntime